aldec/TySOM-M-MPFS250T-REV2/BSP/README.md

 ## Requirements <a name="requirements"/>

 ### Hardware <a name="requirements-hardware"/>
-- TySOM-M-MPFS250T
+- TySOM-M-MPFS250T-REV2
-- FlashPro 5 programmer
+- FlashPro 5 or FlashPro 6 programmer
 - 2 x Micro USB Cable

 ### Software <a name="requirements-software"/>
-- Libero 2021.1
+- Libero 2022.2
-- SoftConsole 2021.1
+- SoftConsole 2021.3

 ## BSP structure <a name="bsp-structure"/>

 Aldec TySOM-M-MPFS250T BSP is composed of the following components:
-- baremetal - A set of baremetal applications to use with the board.
 - designs - A set of reference designs to demonstrate how to use different interfaces on the board.
 - doc - Foder with documentations.
 - hss - An Aldec patch for Hart Software Services for TySOM-M-MPFS250T board.